matt-ramcharan/047054-Data-Scientist-Assessment/README.md

 You can use as few or as many techniques , and be as simple or as complex as you want.

 ## Deadline
-Please submit any code, documents before 12 00 noon on Friday the 30th of May.
+Please submit any code, documents deadline is 12:00 noon, this Friday, 30th of April.